Couple at home doing home finances together

 What are short-term loans?

 Short-term loans are quick fixes for smaller problems.
 Most short-term lenders expect you to repay your loan in 12 months or less.
 Others consider loans “short-term” if the repayment term is under two years.
-Traditional loans are more long-term, on the other hand, typically giving you two to five years to repay.
+Traditional personal loans are more long-term, on the other hand, typically giving you two to five years to repay.

 You might use short-term loans for: